graasp/graasp/src/services/item/plugins/recycled/README.md

 Items can be put in the trash, so it's possible to restore them if needed.

+A user can retrieve its items in the trash up to 3 months.
+After this date the items are skipped and will be automatically deleted by a job in the background.

 ## Use Cases

 ### Admin Permission on recycled child item